zsoltk/compose-router/README.md

 }
 ```

-To go back in the back stack, you can either call the `.pop()` method programmatically, or just press the back button on the device.
+To go back in the back stack, you can either call the `.pop()` method programmatically, or just press the back button on the device (see next section for back press integration).

 Back stack operations:
 - **push()**